How Long to Digest Food The Science Behind Digestive Delays

 Absolute nutrient absorption happens in the small intestine, where enzymes from the pancreas, liver, and small intestine complete the chemical digestion of food.

-Muscular contractions called peristalsis keep slowly moving chyme along the 20+ feet of the small intestine for optimal digestion and absorption into the bloodstream.
+Muscular contractions called peristalsis keep drifting chyme along the 20+ feet of the small intestine for optimal digestion and absorption into the bloodstream.
 Transit through the small intestine takes 1-5 hours, depending on the composition of your meal, playing a pivotal role in determining how long to digest food.

 Large Intestine